nottnt/pokedex-2025/README.md

 1. Users can sign up with email and password
 2. Email verification is sent via Resend
 3. After verification, users can log in
+4. **Forgot Password**: Users can request password reset via email
+5. Password reset link is sent through Resend service
+6. Users can set a new password using the secure reset link
-4. Protected routes ensure authenticated access
+7. Protected routes ensure authenticated access

 ### Pokémon Management
 1. Browse Pokémon from the PokéAPI